Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 Using the `psql` CLI or a GUI such as PGAdmin, create a new PostgreSQL database and ensure your user has been granted the `pg_read_server_files` privilege.

-A config.js file in the project root directory is required that contains the database configuration details in the following format:
+A config.js file in the project root directory that contains the database configuration details in the following format, is required.

 ```node
 module.exports.postgresConfig = {